 All full-time Cabot China employees are eligible to participate in the China Supplemental Pension Plan, which has been in place since January 1, 2011.
 The China Supplemental Pension Plan is a funded noncontributory plan under which Cabot China makes a taxable contribution equal to 5%-11% of a participant's monthly base salary (excluding overtime pay, where applicable, and allowances and subsidies) based on years of service and job level.
 These contributions are allocated to the participant's account into investment options selected by Cabot China and managed by external managers appointed by Cabot China.
 Participants are immediately vested in these contributions after five years of employment.
-Benefits will be forfeited if a participant's employment is terminated for cause.

 Mr. Zhu is our only named executive officer eligible to participate in the China Supplemental Pension Plan.
 Mr. Zhu currently receives a company contribution in an amount equal to 7% of his base salary.
-He is fully vested in his account balance, and will receive a lump sum distribution in cash upon his retirement.
+He is fully vested in his account balance, and will receive a lump sum distribution in cash upon his retirement or separation from service without cause.